marceldobehere/goofy-media-front/README.md

 * [X] Seeing who liked your post
 * [X] Showing Display Names for Following and Followers
 * [X] Converting :emojis: in Posts and comments
+* [X] Clicking on embedded media opens it in a new tab

 ### TODOs
 Here are some of my TODOs: